hecate-lang/hecate-documentation/hecate-v0.0.1.md

 If expressions that do not have an else case implicitly return the unit type.
 This implies that all branches of the if expression have to return the unit type too.

 ## Unit Type
 The unit type is returned by expressions and functions that do not return anything.
-It is denotes as the empty tuple `()`.
+It is denoted as the empty tuple `()`.
 The unit can be used in the same way as any other type.

 ## Never Type
 The never type can never be constructed.
-Trying to do so will result in an unrecoverable panic that terminates the program.
+Its is mainly used for compile time type checks and promises that code is unreachable.
 The never type is represented by `!`.
 It is currently not in use but is reserved for future versions.

 ## Comments
 Hecate uses C-style comments like so: